gustavogomespl/kaggle-agents/README.md

 ## License

-MIT License - see LICENSE file for details.
+MIT License - use as you want.

 ## Citation